microflo/microflo/doc/braindump.md

 Components must have a single, well defined, task.
 The input and output data (interface) must be minimal.
 It is 'preferable' that the component has minimal internal state, and low internal complexity.
-Design the component for black-box testing.
+Design the component for black-box testing: effects and state changes must be observable.

 A programmer may chose to make one "fat" component in C++, or compose the same ''logical'' function as a graph of many small/"thin" MicroFlo components.
 The latter may result in larger reusability.